Ame04/hiking_stick_hold/CDC.md

 # References
 ## Hicking stick

  Hiking sticks are foldable ones in carbon.
-They are saparated in three pieces and pop out if you remove the little band holding it.
+They are separated in three pieces and pop out if you remove the little band holding it.
 The three rods have differents sizes but the one in the middle can be considered beeing constant in diameter on its whole lentgh.
 When folded, the three rods are in a triangular arrangement with all length beeing side to side.
 The little gloves are detachable. (cf attached pictures)

  - Diameter of the middle part : 14mm
  - Lentgh of the parts : 410mm